 Emily’s current research project is ongoing at the Needleman Laboratory at Harvard University.
 Her thesis involves the use of a novel two-photon microscope technique for non-invasive imaging to ultimately improve embryo selection for transfer.

-She is an active candidate for the American Board of Obstetrics and Gynecology, and a member of the American Society for Reproductive Medicine, the New England Fertility Society, Pacific Coast Reproductive Society, and the American College of Obstetricians and Gynecologists.
+She is board-certified in Obstetrics and Gynecology and a member of the American Society for Reproductive Medicine, the New England Fertility Society, Pacific Coast Reproductive Society, and the American College of Obstetricians and Gynecologists.